adelaydeelsevir/COBOL-katas/COBOL-Monty-Hall/README.md

   This makes sense as the probability in the first round of getting the correct door is 1/3; whereas in the second, it's 1/2.
 ```
+Windows users you're on your own I'm afraid :P